 Details with Side Effects

-Rosiglitazone: Rosiglitazone improves glycemic control by improving insulin sensitivity.
-Rosiglitazone is a highly selective and potent agonist for the peroxisome proliferator-activated receptor-gamma (PPARγ).
+Rosiglitazone improves glycemic control by improving insulin sensitivity.
+Rosiglitazone is a highly selective and potent agonist for the peroxisome proliferatoractivated receptor-gamma (PPARy).
 In humans, PPAR receptors are found in key target tissues for insulin action such as adipose tissue, skeletal muscle, and liver.
-Activation of PPARγ nuclear receptors regulates the transcription of insulin-responsive genes involved in the control of glucose production, transport, and utilization.
-In addition, PPARγ-responsive genes also participate in the regulation of fatty acid metabolism.
+Activation of PPARy nuclear receptors regulates the transcription of insulin-responsive genes involved in the control of glucose production, transport, and utilization.
+In addition, PPARy-responsive genes also participate in the regulation of fatty acid metabolism.

 Insulin resistance is a common feature characterizing the pathogenesis of type 2 diabetes.
 The antidiabetic activity of rosiglitazone has been demonstrated in animal models of type 2 diabetes in which hyperglycemia and/or impaired glucose tolerance is a consequence of insulin resistance in target tissues.
 Rosiglitazone reduces blood glucose concentrations and reduces hyperinsulinemia in the ob/ob obese mouse, db/db diabetic mouse, and fa/fa fatty Zucker rat.